drewgingerich/homelab/game-server/docs/log/240219-configure-pci-passthrough-for-gpu.md

 AMD-Vi: Interrupt remapping enabled
 ```

-This indicated that interrupt remapping is supported.
+This indicates that interrupt remapping is supported.

 Next I checked to see if IOMMU groups are supported.
 I ran `pvesh get /nodes/{nodename}/hardware/pci --pci-class-blacklist ""` and got a table of results: